SH2B3: Function

 LNK is widely expressed in human tissues, with the highest expression in hematopoietic cells.
-LNK negatively controls the activation of several receptors activation, including stem cell factor receptor (c-kit), thrombopoietin receptor (MPL), erythropoietin receptor (EPOR), platelet-derived growth factor receptor (PDGFR), macrophage colony-stimulating factor receptor (c-Fms), and their related pathways.
+LNK negatively controls the activation of several receptors, including stem cell factor receptor (c-kit), thrombopoietin receptor (MPL), erythropoietin receptor (EPOR), platelet-derived growth factor receptor (PDGFR), macrophage colony-stimulating factor receptor (c-Fms), and their related pathways.
 LNK is a negative regulator of signaling in endothelial cells, such as the TNF signaling pathway, especially in inflammation.
 LNK has been found to function as a negative regulator in lymphopoiesis, megakaryopoiesis, erythropoiesis as well as HSC expansion by moderating growth factor and cytokine receptor-mediated signaling.
 The overexpression of LNK led to the inhibition of anti-CD3 mediated NF-AT-Luc activation, indicating that LNK is involved in the mechanism of T cell-negative regulation.
 In addition to its role in progenitor cell growth and commitment, LNK appears to be involved in cell motility and cellular interactions.
 LNK modulates crosstalk between integrin- and cytokine-mediated signals, thus controlling thrombopoiesis.
 LNK facilitates integrin aIIbb3 phosphorylation and signaling in order to promote platelet cytoskeleton rearrangement and spreading, and thus stabilizes thrombosis formation.